 - Filing court records and maintaining important documents

 - Payment of taxes and bills of the estate

 Executors and trustees are fiduciaries under Texas law.
 Fiduciaries are held to a very high legal standard, and owe a certain “duty of care” to the beneficiaries of the estate they are managing.
 When fiduciaries do not uphold their duty of care, they can be held liable for their negligence.
 However, they need to know what fiduciary duties they have and guidance to avoid creating problems for themselves.

 At the Newman Law Firm, we represent executors and trustees throughout the estate administration process.
 We know that dealing with family members who demand more than you can handle can be both frustrating and upsetting.
 Let us help you handle the difficult problems you are facing.

-Contact a Sugar Land-Area Attorney For Trustee Representation
+Contact a Houston -Area Attorney For Trustee Representation

 Our knowledgeable lawyers will work to ensure you are aware and understand the rights and obligations that accompany the role of an executor or trustee.
 For information regarding the qualifications and responsibilities, or to learn how to protect yourself from being sued, contact us to schedule an appointment with one of our Houston executor of estate attorneys.
 You may also call us at 713-942-2501.